Revolution Against Empire

 –Courtesy American Revolutionary War Museum, Philadelphia

 “Britain’s battle over empire took place in a country that had long grappled with partisan conflict.
 By the mid-18th century, the Whig and Tory parties no longer resembled their former selves.
-The Tories had begun as the party of ‘court favor,’ while the Whigs contended for ‘commercial freedom.’
-But George I and George II excluded the Tories from government, and that reversed the parties’ traditional roles.
+The Tories had begun as the party of ‘court favor.’
+Meanwhile, the Whigs contended for ‘commercial freedom.’
+But George I and George II excluded the Tories from government.
+That reversed the parties’ traditional roles.

 Whigs did not give up their enthusiasm for parliamentary government and commerce.
 Tories embraced their role as opponents of ministerial power.
 Decades of Whig dominance created a political world where some Whigs had more in common with their Tory rivals.

 “Politics became only marginally clearer after George III became king in 1760.
 The new monarch vowed to rule above party and without the constraint of politicians.